What is Nickel? – Its Alloys, Properties, and Uses

 3. Nickel-Chromium Alloys

-Nikrothal 70, Resistohm 70, and X30H70.
-Nickel-chromium alloys are heating elements in toasters and other electrical resistance warmers.
+Common variants include Nikrothal 70, Resistohm 70, and X30H70.
+In everyday applications, these alloys often serve as heating elements, such as those found in toasters and various other electrical resistance heating devices.

 4. Nickel-Molybdenum Alloys

-Nickel-molybdenum alloys are chemically resistant to strong acids and other reducers such as hydrochloric acid, hydrogen chloride, sulfuric acid, and phosphoric acid.
+Nickel-molybdenum alloys are known for their impressive resistance to a variety of strong acids and reducing agents.
+For example, they hold up well when exposed to substances like hydrochloric acid, hydrogen chloride, sulfuric acid, and phosphoric acid.

 5. Nickel-Chromium-Iron Alloys